constlo/NativeInstall/README.md

 5. You should see your plugins inside a scroll area below the "Select" and "Scan"-buttons.
    ![tuto](https://github.com/constlo/NativeInstall/assets/79052688/eeef6efe-6d3c-4fa6-9427-a95c62cc341a)

-6. Mount the file by pressing the "Mount" - button.
+7. Mount the file by pressing the "Mount" - button.
+You will see the list on the right side of the program update as you mount your files.

-7. Open your file explorer(Nautilus, etc.) and drive the .exe installer inside the filesystem using wine.
+8. Open your file explorer(Nautilus, etc.) and drive the .exe installer inside the filesystem using wine.